bradsec/autobrew/README.md

 **Notes**

-Due to the security in MacOS when you run the packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
-Depending on the application you may need to grant access to the required area under 'Security & Privacy' > 'Privacy' tab.
+Due to the security settings in MacOS when you run the packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
+Depending on the application you may also need to grant access to the required area under 'Security & Privacy' > 'Privacy' tab.